LordFetznschaedl/CS2Retake/README.md

 - [x] nade allocator system (kit based)
 - [x] on ct win -> switch cts to t and the ts to ct
 - [x] auto assign teams -> deny choosing team -> switch team automatically

 ---
+# known bugs:
+- [ ] KevlarHelmet being only given as Kevlar without Helmet
+- [ ] Queue System when joining into a running retake match

+---
 # future releases: